Skip to main content

 Your digital VIT registration card replaces your existing physical registration card and lives inside your digital wallet within the Service Victoria app.

-How will my information be used?
+How will my personal information be used?

-Service Victoria will not keep your information during this transaction.
-Registration details on your digital VIT registration card will be securely transferred from VIT and stored on your local device.
+Service Victoria does not access your information during this transaction or store this data on its system for future use.
 Your information won’t be used for any other purpose unless permitted by law.

 The VIT maintains teacher registrations under the Education and Training Reform Act (2006).
 If you want to access your teacher registration information, log into your MyVIT account or contact VIT.
 To access information Service Victoria holds, contact Service Victoria.